 – 104 weekend days (52 weeks * 2 weekend days)

 – 12 public holidays falling on weekdays

-– 12 paid leaves
+– 18 paid leaves

-= 237 actual working days (19.75 per month)
+= 231 actual working days (19.25 per month)

-19.75 working days per month * 8 hours = 158 hours per month.
+19.25 working days per month * 8 hours = 154 hours per month.

-This means that the payout for a month like July with 22 working days would probably be 11% higher (if the employee works full-time) and a month like August with more holidays would be lower.
+This means that the payout for a month like July with 22 working days would probably be 14% higher (if the employee works full-time) and a month like August with more holidays would be lower.

-Staff clocks in and out using a digital time clock in our staff panel which is a part of our ERP/internal business software.
-At the end of the day, they will register how they’ve spent their time through detailed time entries that senior staff can review.
+Employee clocks in and out using a digital time clock in our staff panel which is a part of our ERP/internal business software.
+At the end of each day, they register how they’ve spent their time through detailed time entries that senior staff can review.

 Billed hours are immediately accessible by clients through our client panel.
 More about this in our time entry guidelines.